littensy/pretty-react-hooks/src/use-update/README.md

 Returns a function that can be called to force an update of the component.

+The function returned by `useUpdate` is recreated when it causes an update, making it useful to track re-renders caused by this hook.

 ### 📕 Parameters

 ### 📗 Returns